antmicro/ctucan_migen_wb_wrapper/README.md

 ## Usage

-It is possible to use the package with `LiteX` or for generating the verilog sources of the Wishbone wrapper.
+It is possible to use the package with e.g. `LiteX` or for generating the Verilog sources of the Wishbone wrapper.

-### Instantiating the CTUCAN module in LiteX's SoC
+### Instantiating the CTUCAN module in a LiteX SoC

 The CTUCAN module from this package can be used in the same way as any other Migen module, except that all the registers are implemented in the